hono-preact

 Server Actions

-Pages often need to mutate data — adding a record, toggling a flag, deleting a row.
-Server actions let you define those mutations as typed functions in your .server.ts file and call them from the client with a single hook or form component.
+Pages often need to mutate data: adding a record, toggling a flag, deleting a row.
+Server actions let you define those mutations as typed functions in your .server.ts file and call them from a form or a hook.
 No manual fetch wiring, no API route plumbing.

 How it works